 Not all elephants live as ambassadors in zoos, of course.
 Most live in the wild.
 But it doesn’t mean they’re carefree.
 Caring for the herd, performing day-in-and-out rituals for survival, risking their lives to poachers—these are cages too.

 I’m free to do what I want now, and I’ve found purpose in new things.
-But there are still worries about the future, bills to be paid, school loans looming over me, frustrations at my new workplace.
+But there are still worries about the future, bills to be paid, school loans looming over me, frustrations in my new career.

 There are dangers, duties, and destinies for us all.
 But I’ve come to believe that freedom, at least for humans, is determined largely upon our attitude, the purpose we discover, and the good we can do wherever we may be.
 There are prices to pay in both freedom and captivity.

 Sometimes freedom is negotiable

 Though she didn’t choose to, Joy sacrificed her freedom to teach us what, without her, we only could have learned second hand on Animal Planet and in National Geographic.
 Her captivity and death prompted some of us to rethink the issue of animal rights.
 In this way, her captivity was certainly not in vain.

 It makes me think about my own life and the things that make me feel trapped, the responsibilities and duties that tie me down.
 I wonder if sometimes a measure of freedom is negotiable if it means someone else might enjoy the freedom of knowledge, direction, stability.
 I wonder if, through submitting myself to these restraints, I too can find purpose.

 Animal captivity is not simplistic (and this post certainly isn’t meant to address all the implications of that issue or to arrive at a conclusion), but it’s true that Joy’s life was no less purposeful because she was in captivity (3).

 I’m thankful that, through Joy’s service at the Greenville Zoo, she taught us about her species—and maybe even a little bit about ourselves.